 What kind of car insurance do I need for ridesharing?

-What kind of insurance does Uber provide?
+What kind of insurance do rideshare companies provide?

 Steps to get insured as an Uber driver

 - Make sure you have minimum liability coverage.
 This is required for all drivers in most states.